-- (a) a Board member should not have any significant conflict of interest that is potentially detrimental to the Company, including: - (i) affiliations with competitors of the Company; and - (ii) affiliations with parties that are likely to be a regular counter-party to a transaction with the Company.
+- (a) a Board member should not have any significant conflict of interest that is potentially detrimental to the Company, including: - (i) affiliations with competitors of the Company; and - (ii) affiliations with parties that are likely to be a counter-party to a transaction with the Company where that affiliated party might receive commercial benefit to the potential detriment of the Company.
 In practice, however, such conflicts may arise in the course of a director's tenure and procedures for dealing with these situations are contained in 3.2;

-INDEPENDENCE, INTERESTS AND CONFLICT MANAGEMENT
+3. INDEPENDENCE, INTERESTS, AND CONFLICT MANAGEMENT

+3.1.
 Independence Definition